alsa-project/libhinawa/README.rst

 Some sample scripts are available under ``samples`` directory:

-- gtk - PyGObject is required.
+- gtk3 - PyGObject is required.
 - qt5 - PyQt5 is required.

 How to make DEB package